About Jeri WalkerEditor, Author, Educator, Adventurer

-Before transitioning to full-time freelancing, she worked on the editorial staff of The Idaho Review, Boise State University’s literary journal.
-During that time she read approximately 100 short stories a month and assisted in copy editing stories by Ann Beattie, Edith Pearlman, Janet Peery, Joy Williams, Kali Fajardo-Anstine, Mary O’Connell, Stephen Dixon, and Robert Boswell.
+Before becoming owner of Word Bank Writing & Editing, I worked on the editorial staff of The Idaho Review, Boise State University’s literary journal.
+During that time I read approximately one hundred short stories a month and assisted in copyediting pieces by Ann Beattie, Edith Pearlman, Janet Peery, Joy Williams, Kali Fajardo-Anstine, Mary O’Connell, Stephen Dixon, and Robert Boswell.

-She has also taught composition at the college level and English at the secondary level.
-In addition to teaching Language Arts to ninth and tenth grade students, she also designed and implemented the curriculum for a creative writing course that included units on writing memoirs, short stories, poetry, personal essays, 10-minute plays, and children’s literature.
+I’ve also taught composition at the college level and English at the secondary level.
+In addition to teaching Language Arts to ninth and tenth grade students, I also designed and implemented the curriculum for a creative writing course that included units on writing memoirs, short stories, poetry, personal essays, 10-minute plays, and children’s literature.

-Jeri Walker holds a master’s degree in English Education with additional credits earned toward a graduate degree in Rhetoric and Composition.
-Her Bachelor’s degree is in English with an emphasis in Writing.
-During that time, she participated in numerous graduate and undergraduate writing workshops in fiction, creative nonfiction, and poetry.
+I hold a master’s degree in English education with additional credits earned toward a graduate degree in rhetoric and composition.
+My bachelor’s degree is in English with an emphasis in writing.
+During that time, I participated in numerous graduate and undergraduate writing workshops in fiction, creative nonfiction, and poetry.

 Author and Adventurer